5 stars

 Include Extensive Financial Documentation

-You can show that capacity by including the following in your application: personal and corporate bank statements, stock/shares that you hold, saving account statements, tax returns, and much more.
+You can show that capacity by including the following in your application: personal and corporate bank statements, stock/shares that you hold, savings account statements, tax returns, and much more.
 Visa officers will look for whether you have set aside enough funds for your business immigration and for any extra funds to cover unexpected expenses or operational costs.
 You should aim to show an additional CAD $100,000 in addition to your initial business investment.
 It is also beneficial to show evidence of personal and non-liquid funds.

 Include Evidence About Relevant Experience